iftekharifty12/iftekharifty12/README.md

-Sure!
-Here's a template for a cool, engaging README file for yourself:

----

 # 👋 Hello, I'm Iftekhar Ul Islam!

 Welcome to my GitHub profile!
 I'm a passionate [Software Developer and Tester], always curious about how technology can solve real-world problems and make life easier.
 A love for continuous learning and creativity drives me.